 - If you come from outside the EU or EEA, you may need permission from the Ministry of Defence to acquire property.
 Apply for permission before acquiring the property.

 a) As the buyer, you can together with the seller draft the bill of sale in the Property Transaction Service. (in Finnish)

 b) It is also possible to draft the bill of sale on paper.
 In such cases, both the buyer and seller must be present in one location to sign it and have it witnessed by a public purchase witness.

-The municipality may have the right of pre-emption in a property sale.
+The municipality or state may have the right of pre-emption in a property sale.
 The right of pre-emption is valid for three months following the date of sale.

 Register your right of ownership that is apply for registration of title within six months of signing the bill of sale.
 You must report the purchase by filing a transfer tax return and pay the taxes.
 See instructions for payment.